How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Sleep Issues

-When we cannot sleep enough or adequately, all the aforementioned processes are disrupted, affecting our well-being and health.
+When we do not get enough or adequate sleep, all the aforementioned processes are disrupted, affecting our well-being and health.

 Different issues can cause sleep problems.
 One of the most significant is the disturbance of the inner rhythm.